Felonies

 Judges have similar discretion.
 Take the Class A felony sentencing guidelines–anywhere from 10 years in jail to a lifetime behind bars.
 Sentencing is done at a separate hearing and a Springfield, MO defense attorney can work to get the possible arrangement for their client.

 Whether it’s acquittal, reduced charges or favorable sentencing, the quality of the lawyer a defendant hires can be vitally important to how the rest of that defendant’s life plays out.
-At Taylor & Phillips we know the stakes are high and we fight for our clients.
+At Scott G. Taylor Attorney at Law we know the stakes are high and we fight for our clients.

 Call the Springfield office today at (417) 487-4244 or reach out online to set up a consultation.